Shushik/stud-code/README.md

 # Stud code

-Yet another project to study data structures, patterns and some algorithms.

-Some may say JS (TS) is a strange language for such purpose.
-But it's the main language on which I do my coder's stuff.
-So strange but reasonable for me.

-I'm not the (only) author of most code examples here.
+Collection of different coder's stuff for study or project usage.
+I've collected it from different places, and so I'm not the only author of some code.